-A Half Century of Superb Care
+A Half-Century of Superb Care

 - Christopher J. Cannova, MD was awarded The John Carroll Society Pro Bono Health Care Award for the free health care services provided to the poor and homeless in the Archdiocese of Washington.

-- OrthoBethesda hosted it’s first ever, “Great Strides 5k” benefiting Hope for Hypothalamic Hamartomas.
+- OrthoBethesda hosted it’s first-ever, “Great Strides 5k” benefiting Hope for Hypothalamic Hamartomas.

 - The Washington Spine & Scoliosis Institute opened its doors at Virginia Hospital Center.
 Joseph R. O’Brien, MD began seeing patients in Suite 180.

-- Joseph R. O’Brien, MD joined the group as our second spine fellowship trained orthopaedic surgeon.
+- Joseph R. O’Brien, MD joined the group as our second spine fellowship-trained orthopedic surgeon.
 Dr. O’Brien specializes in minimally invasive spine surgery and revision of failed spine surgery.
 A graduate of Vanderbilt University and the George Washington School of Medicine, Dr. O’Brien completed his training at the Johns Hopkins University Medical Center with a fellowship in spinal reconstructive surgery.
 Dr. O’Brien has previously served as an associate professor for Orthopaedic Surgery & Neurological Surgery and the Medical Director of Minimally Invasive Spine Surgery at the George Washington University.

 - Edward J. Beiber, MD; Kurt C. Schluntz, MD; & Craig A. Miller, MD opened the Washington Shoulder Institute, a center focusing on the demands of patients suffering from various shoulder-related ailments.